WillowHayward/lifesuite/journal-cli/DESIGN.md

  - required - a boolean value representing if a value must be attached to instances of this tag
  - default - the value assigned to an instance of this tag if one is not specified
  - prompt - a boolean value representing if the user should be prompted to provide a value
- - type - the type of the tag  - number, string, boolean, date, scalar (for any scalar type), list, or map.
+ - type - the type of the tag  - none (to never accept values), number, string, boolean, date, list, or map.
  - values - acceptable values for this tag.
 Depending on the type of the tag, this may come in multiple different formats.
+    - for numbers, this will be
+        - min - the smallest valid number
+        - max - the largest valid number
+        - values - an array of accepted numbers // TODO: Rename from "values"? "one_of"?
+    - for strings, this will be
+        - min_length - the smallest valid string length
+        - max_length - the largest valid string length
+        - values - an array of accepted strings // TODO: rename blah blah blah, see the other todos
+    - for none and booleans you cannot set this rule, for obvious reasons
+    - for dates, this will be
+        - min - the earliest valid date
+        - max - the latest valid date
-    - for scalar values, this will be an array of values that can be accepted
+        - values - an array of accepted dates // TODO: Rename from "values"? "one_of"?
     - for lists, see "list value rules" below
     - for maps, see "map value rules" below
  - values - a list of acceptable values for this tag (scalar only)